nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - The team did not use the initially purchased 6 V motor.
 The initially purchases motor was too slow and allowed items to fall down through the consumption before it hit it again.
 The team used a faster 6 V motor that was available in the capstone lab.

 - Many variations of spokes have been tested in order to see which ones work the best.
-The only spokes that made it into the final implementation were curved TPU spokes, and those can be seen in the final total robot CAD model in this document.
+The only spokes that were used in the final implementation were curved TPU spokes, and those can be seen in the final total robot CAD model in this document.

 - The size of the final consumption implementation was 5.25"x9.25"x11.75" (LxWxH).
 The consumption mechanism is large enough for a duck to be consumed as well as the pedestals, while also being within specification for the robot size set by the competition.